evansadasivan/Crypto-stable-coins-multi-model-forecasting/README.md

 ## Installation Guide

+* ### Important to note that the stable coin an analysis will require you to open the jupyter lab file in Google Colab.
+The crypto analysis will be handled with the following Anaconda environment, while the Google Colab instructions will just require a few pip installs.

 * ### Anaconda - conda environments
             <!-- (After installing Anaconda we need to enable the terminal commands) -->